ExiledNarwal28/anagram-kata/README.md

 ## Potential upgrades

 - Saving word list into a `WordRepository` at application start and getting word list from the repository could allow us faster anagram detection
-- `mvn test` does not execute tests.
-It's probably a bad Maven configuration.
-Tests can be run with an IDE though.
 - Dependency injection could be handled by hk2 or something else.

 ## Installation